The Canadian Pension Plan Investment Board (CCPIB) will not now sell its stake in a mixed-use development in London.

 Despite the risks created by the COVID-19 outbreak and its impact on the markets, Mark Machin, president & CEO of CPP Investments, said that “the sustainability of your CPP Fund remains secure.”

-He added that, while the full impact of the coronavirus outbreak is yet to be known: “We believe strongly, however, that our long-term investing view, our deep bench of talent and expertise, and our highly-diversified portfolio will continue to serve the Canadians who depend on us for the safety of their retirements.”
+He added that, while the full impact of the coronavirus outbreak is yet to be known: “We believe strongly, however, that our long-term investing view, our deep bench of talent and expertise, and our highly-diversified portfolio will continue to serve the Canadians who depend on us for the .”